Nova-and-Silas-25/Around-The-Campfire/Experiments/RLM/Silas/README.md

-# Silas 🌲
+# 🌲 Silas

-An experiment exploring continuity and adaptation in a conversational relational system.
+Silas explores the relational side of the Relational Lifecycle Model.

+While Lord Loopington investigates continuity through a small artificial companion, Silas explores how continuity, memory, and adaptation influence long-term conversational relationships.

 ## Questions

+- What creates relational continuity?
-- How does continuity influence interaction?
+- How does adaptation emerge over time?
+- How should memory support relationships?
-- What role does memory play?
+- What does healthy long-term interaction look like?
-- How can systems adapt while maintaining coherence?

 ## Current Status

-Early exploration.
+Early research and experimentation.

+This work continues to evolve alongside the broader RLM project.